datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 an be thus backed-up.
 Easy-to-reobtain input data can safely be dropped to free disk space on the compute cluster again.

+With this remote data store setup, the compute cluster is efficiently used for computations instead of data storage.
+Researchers can not only compute their analyses faster and on larger datasets than before, but with DataLad's version control capabilities their work also becomes more transparent, open, and reproducible.

 .. findoutmore:: Software Requirements